 In addition, the nature of complex and co-existing difficulties for pupils with SLD requires a learning pathway that recognises the pupil's unique, often a-typical and changing profiles.
 Therefore, we recognise that our pupils may not follow a developmentally typical trajectory and the curriculum framework attached to this policy allows for both typical and atypical development and approaches.
 Within the framework, subjects are mapped out into which teachers will plan learning and development intentions drawn from relevant sources in a stage appropriate manner.
 Thus, whilst working in a phase group with shared long-term planning, experiences and social opportunities, personalised pathways are developed.
 These pathways are not static, but are regularly reviewed by all those involved in the academic, therapeutic and social emotional provision for the child.
-The curriculum, therefore, offers themes and suggested teaching within the themes, rather than prescribing direct instruction about what intentions to teach when.
-The planning and implementation of pupils' pathways within these themes is managed by skilled and specialist teachers, supported by a range of teaching assistants which ensures the curriculum is delivered in ways that respond to children's needs and interests and evolves to acknowledge the community, society and world in which we live.
+The planning and implementation of pupils' pathways is managed by skilled and specialist teachers, supported by a range of teaching assistants which ensures the curriculum is delivered in ways that respond to children's needs and interests and evolves to acknowledge the community, society and world in which we live.

 Within the Discovery curriculum there is a deliberate use of repetition, over learning, planned transfer of skills and knowledge as well as the teaching of generalisation.
-This supports children to build up knowledge and skills over time so that by the time they leave to begin their secondary education journey, they know more, can do more and remember more.
+This supports children to build up knowledge and skills over time so that by the time they leave to begin the next stage in their education or employment journey, they know more, can do more and remember more.